am2308/node-app/README.md

 ### Secrets Management
 - Secrets such as `AWS_ROLE_ARN`, `AWS_REGION`, `ECR_REGISTRY`, `ECR_REPOSITORY`, `SONARQUBE_URL` and `SONARQUBE_TOKEN` are stored in GitHub Secrets and are accessed during the CI/CD pipeline execution.
 - Terraform uses AWS IAM roles with least privilege access to ensure security.
+- Logging being enalbed at infra level like vpc flow logs, alb access logs etc. and at application level as well.

 ### Vulnerability Scanning
-- **Trivy:** Used to scan Docker images for vulnerabilities.
+- **Trivy:** Used to scan Filesystem scanning of application code and could be extended at conatiner level.
-- **OWASP ZAP:** Used for security scanning of the application.
+- **OWASP Dependency Check:** Used for security scanning of the third party  dependencies used in application as part of Software Composition Analysis process.
+- **Image Scanning:** Used ECR scan on push option to scan images while pushing to ECR repository
 - **Tfsec:** Used to scan Terraform code for security misconfigurations.

 ### Networking Security
+- Enabled WAF at Alb level to secure application from DDOS attack, SQL Injection, BruteForce Attack etc.
-- The VPC is configured with public and private subnets to ensure that the application is not directly exposed to the internet.
+- The VPC is configured with public and private subnets to ensure that the application is not directly exposed to the internet
 - Security groups are tightly configured to allow only necessary traffic.

 ## Trade-offs & Decisions